Summer schools

 This consists of a two-day course in gravity modelling followed by a one-day course in topics in international trade.

-The first day will be centred on introducing the theoretical background of the gravity equation and its main applications for economic policy.
-On the second day, the course will move on to address the actual challenges in terms of computation and estimation of the gravity equation for international trade.
+The first two days of summer school will introduce the theoretical background of the gravity equation, its main applications for economic policy, and the challenges faced in the estimation of the gravity equation using international trade data.
 Students will be introduced to the estimation of gravity models using different econometric approaches, including pseudo-maximum likelihood estimators.
 The third day will consist of three separate two-hour sessions on topics that will expand on issues related to international trade flows beyond the standard gravity equation approach.

 This summer school is suitable for PhD students and advanced masters students with a focus on international trade.
 It is also suitable to practitioners and policymakers working on international trade, with especial interest in applications of gravity models and in deepening their understanding of the determinants of trade flows.
 The first two days of the course assumes basic undergraduate-level knowledge of econometric methods and familiarity with basic Stata commands.